learnlearnin/learnlearnin.github.io/src/documents/issues-in-religion.html.md

 ---
-title: "Relgion and its problems"
+title: "Religion and its problems"
 description: "Religion is an outdated vice"
 keywords: atheism, religion, extremists, irrationality
 ---